x

 We keep track of all indicator-scores of Jay Vine (and all other pro-riders) based on results in UCI-races in the past 3 years.
 Stats are updated every day in order to provide up-to-date scores.
 It gives you the possibility to check current rider-specialties of all riders.
 Here you can find the scores of Jay Vine.

-• Jay Vine has an average strength of 85 points.
+• Jay Vine has an average strength of 91 points, meaning the rider is one of the best cyclists in the world.

 • Vine scores 20 points on riding on cobbles.

-• Vine is ranked at 83 points in time trial.
+• Vine is ranked at 94 points in time trial, therewith the rider is one of the strongest time trialists.

-• Vine gets 61 points on riding on the flat.
+• Vine gets 87 points on riding on the flat, meaning the rider is one of the best flat-specialists.

-• Vine gets a score of 90 points on riding short time-trials.
+• Vine gets a score of 99 points on riding short time-trials, therewith the rider is one of the best short time-trialists in the pro-peloton.

 Arjan Zoer is the mastermind behind the smart computer-algorithm.
 Arjan developed the model and is working on improvements of the model on a daily basis.
 We will not share the depths of the model publically, but can give some insight in how it works.
 The model is based on results of riders in the past 3 seasons in which more recent results have a larger impact on the outcome.
 The model runs for every male and female rider in all UCI-races.
 That’s a lot of data.
 The result of race, combined with the profile, quality of the startlist and the UCI-classification of the race, determines on which skills a rider gets ‘points’.
 Riders score points between 20 and 100 on 13 different skills (categories), being: spring, flat, mountain, hills, time-trial, ITT-long, ITT- short, prologue, cobbles, leadout, GC, one-day races and stage-races.
 In addition, a rider gets points for his current shape (good results in recent races).